unitaryfund/mitiq/docs/source/guide/guide-zne.rst

 Any supported circuits can be folded
 ------------------------------------

-Any program types supported by ``mitiq`` can be folded, and the interface for all folding functions is the same.
+Any program types supported by Mitiq can be folded, and the interface for all folding functions is the same.
 In the following example, we fold a Qiskit circuit.

 .. note::
-    This example assumes you have Qiskit installed. ``mitiq`` can interface with Qiskit, but Qiskit is not a core ``mitiq`` requirement and is not installed by default.
+    This example assumes you have Qiskit installed.
+Mitiq can interface with Qiskit, but Qiskit is not a core Mitiq requirement and is not installed by default.

 .. doctest:: python